ericwa/ericw-tools/docs/qbsp.rst

    as well.
 From txqbsp-xt, thanks rebb. (default 1024, 0 to disable)

 .. option:: -wrbrushes
+            -bspx

-   (bspx) Includes a list of brushes for brush-based collision.
+   Includes a list of brushes for brush-based collision.
 This allows for arbitrary collision sizes in engines that support it, currently only FTEQW.

 .. option:: -wrbrushesonly
+            -bspxonly

-   "-wrbrushes" combined with "-noclip" argument.
+   :option:`-wrbrushes` combined with :option:`-noclip` argument.
 This is NOT backwards compatible.

 .. option:: -bmodelcontents